ionic-team/ionic-cli/docs/cordova-emulate.md

 ## NAME
-emulate -- Emulate an Ionic project on a simulator or emulator
+cordova emulate -- Emulate an Ionic project on a simulator or emulator

 ## SYNOPSIS
-    ionic emulate <platform>
+    ionic cordova emulate <platform>

 ## DESCRIPTION
 Emulate an Ionic project on a simulator or emulator